krzemienski/awesome-from-stars/README.md

 * [slacka/WoeUSB](https://github.com/slacka/WoeUSB):  WoeUSB is a simple tool that enable you to create your own usb stick windows installer from an iso image or a real DVD.
 It is a fork of Congelli501's WinUSB.
 * [WoeUSB/WoeUSB-ng](https://github.com/WoeUSB/WoeUSB-ng): WoeUSB-ng is a simple tool that enable you to create your own usb stick windows installer from an iso image or a real DVD.
 This is a rewrite of original WoeUSB.
 * [mxcl/Workbench](https://github.com/mxcl/Workbench): Seamless, automatic, “dotfile” sync to iCloud.
-* [TenPennyTV/worker-ffmpeg](https://github.com/TenPennyTV/worker-ffmpeg): Worker that is used to transcode video to supported formats and resolutions
 * [bkeepers/workflow](https://github.com/bkeepers/workflow): GitHub workflow automation via .probot.js file in your repository.
 * [aws-solutions/workload-discovery-on-aws](https://github.com/aws-solutions/workload-discovery-on-aws): Workload Discovery on AWS is a solution to visualize AWS Cloud workloads.
 With it you can build, customize, and share architecture diagrams of your workloads based on live data from AWS.
 The solution maintains an inventory of the AWS resources across your accounts and regions, mapping their relationships and displaying them in the user interface.
 * [G-dH/workspace-switcher-manager](https://github.com/G-dH/workspace-switcher-manager): GNOME Shell extension that adds workspace switcher options and allows you to customize workspace switcher popup and make it useful.